learn-co-curriculum/phase-1-scope-lab/README.md

 ## Objectives
 1. Understand the difference between `const` and `let`
-2. Understand functions determine scope in JavaScript
+2. Understand how functions determine scope in JavaScript

 ## Introduction
 Scuber's drivers are beginning to take some notes down about their customers.
 Use your knowledge of scope to access and change some of these variables.